 Analyse the importance of organisational consulting techniques in the success or failure of the case study

-Use the DLG to provide critical formative feedback
+Use the DLG to provide critical feedback to your peer group

-Accept and mobilise critical feedback from your DLG to create a completed case study
+Accept and mobilise critical feedback from your peer group to create a completed case study

 Research Methods and Ethics